artainmo/DevOps/cloud/README.md

 It works by creating a forest of trees where each tree is a partition of the training data, then after adding a data point to a tree, it looks at how the tree changes.
 If it changes a lot due to that data point, the data point may be anomalous.<br>
 Can use file or pipe mode.<br>

+The Neural Topic Model tries to identify what the topic of a document is.
+It is unsupervised.<br>
+Can use file or pipe mode.<br>
+The main hyperparameter *Num_topics* defines how many topics you want.<br>
+GPU is recommended for training.
+CPU is cheaper and can be used for inference/predicting.

 ## Resources
 [Udemy course - Ultimate AWS Certified Cloud Practitioner CLF-C02](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>